 However, you can start low and go slow, meaning take a puff and see how you feel before having more.
 The great thing about when you vape CBD is that you can feel the effects in a matter of seconds, and re-assess if you want more only a couple of minutes later!

 We cover the question around “How much CBD should I vape”?
-In much more detail with a guide around tracking CBD milligrams and figuring your equivalent doses for other consumption methods too, and you can find it here.
+In much more detail with a vaping CBD dosage guide around tracking CBD milligrams and figuring your equivalent doses for other consumption methods too.

 There are a huge assortment of options when it comes to vaping CBD, but at Nature & Bloom, we prefer CBD concentrates.